Iron Behind the Velvet - Chapter 3

 antique globe

 His office had become hers, though arches of sparkling granite replaced the coffered ceiling and rich paneling of Sutton Place.
-His desk, more likely a dining table in some grand hall more than a century before, centered the round room, the candlelight a dance in the rich-red patina of the finish.
+His desk, more likely a dining table in some grand hall a century before, centered the round room, the candlelight a dance in the rich-red patina of the finish.
 Still dwarfed in it, she settled in his big leather chair and turned the antique globe idly with her fingertips, remembering the game he often played with her.
 He would spin, and she would stop it, one hand over her eyes.
 No peeking!
 Her task then was to study and learn and make up a story about a little girl who lived ... wherever.

 How he would enjoy her story of this place!